kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Stage 2: Tail input

-The central pipeline tails the log message from a log file managed by the container runtime.
+The `tail` input plugin reads the log message from a log file managed by the container runtime.
+The input plugin brings a dedicated filesystem buffer for the pipeline.
 The file name contains the Namespace, Pod, and container information that will be available later as part of the [tag](https://docs.fluentbit.io/manual/concepts/key-concepts#tag).
+The tag is prefixed with the pipeline name.
 The resulting log record available in an internal Fluent Bit representation looks similar to the following example:

 ```json
 {